Patrosi73/gloykinator/README.md

 # deepl support (via DeeplX)
 > [!IMPORTANT]
 > this is very unstable and will likely hit a rate-limit after just a few translated messages in a short span of time.
+>
-> if a rate-limit is encountered the bot will fall back to google translate
+> if a rate-limit is encountered the bot will fall back to google translate.
+>
 > official api support maybe sometime in the future

 > [!NOTE]
 > this will still send messages to Google for source language detection as the deepl one is very spotty.
+>
 > nothing i can do about that unfortunately :(

 ## setup